Practical insights from Guide Apple‘s extensive experience helping first time visitors explore Bangkok authentically and safely

 - Safety: Driver details and GPS tracking shared

-- Payment: Cash or card accepted
+- Payment: Cash or card accepted by many drivers

 Taxi Guidelines: